 - Whitelisting: Once the notice period is over, the chain will be whitelisted and start generating revenue for nodes.

-- Ending Relay Bootstrapping: The Foundation’s bootstrap relays would exist until we onboard new applications (meaning we no longer need to cover node costs), or after 3 months, whichever comes soonest.
+- Ending Relay Bootstrapping: The Foundation’s bootstrap relays would exist until we onboard enough new applications to organically achieve the MVR count, or after 3 months, whichever comes soonest.

 Limiting App Access